ryandhasgit/Comedy/Drafts/Rodney Draft 2 w notes.md

 She's something, my wife.
 I asked my neighbor if he’d seen her.
 He replied, "Not really, I was blindfolded the whole time!"

 Boy, do I get no respect, so I bought myself a gun.
-The salesman, he was funny.
-He made me promise not to kill anyone important.
-I told 'em, "Don't worry pal, just my wife!"
+The salesman, he was funny—made me promise not to kill anyone important.
+I said, "Don't worry pal, just my wife!"
+I tell ya.

 She’s no looker, my wife.
-You couldn't sell her if you tried, and I tried!
+You couldn't sell her if you tried.
+And I'm so bo!
 They wouldn't take her in Myanmar.
 They said, try the fourth world, pal.
 I tell ya.

 My wife—listen to this—she hates me, probably 'cause of all the whores and my trying to sell her to a Burmese drug lord.
 So she poisoned me with a toxin found only in goldfish.
 It’s bad enough she tried to kill me, but she gotta off my aquarium too?